Serapion-GmbH/claire-documentation/content/getting-started/actions.md

 ## 2. Creating Action (Step-by-Step Guide)

 Creating an action is an essential step in integrating AI workflows with external systems and automating processes.
-Follow this example to create an action in the Nova app.
+Follow this example to create an action in the Claire app.

 ### Step 1: Navigate to the Actions Section
 To begin, go to the **Actions** section in the app.
 This can be found in the main navigation menu.